UBC-GEOB472-Spring2021/JiayuanGu-web/Jiayuan Lab1/README.md

 Hello!
-This is the first lab that I did for Geob 472!
+This is my lab 1!

 Link to the map:
 https://ubc-geob472-spring2021.github.io/JiayuanGu-web/Jiayuan%20Lab1/index.html